iotJumpway/Intel-Examples/Intel-Movidius/TASS/README.md

 mvNCCompile prototxt/yolo_tiny_deploy.prototxt -w weights/yolo_tiny.caffemodel -s 12
 ```

 You can execute the following command which will start the program in Yolo object detection testing mode.
-To be in Yolo object detection testing mode you must edit the ClassifierSettings-MODE setting in data/confs.json to be YoloTest.
-You can add new images to the testing folder by adding images to data/testing/yolo.
+To be in Yolo object detection testing mode you must edit the **ClassifierSettings->MODE** setting in **data/confs.json** to be **YoloTest**.
+You can add new images to the testing folder by adding images to **data/testing/yolo**.

 ```
 python3 tass.py
 ```

 If all went well, it should of taken about 0.7 seconds to identify the car and the bicycle, it does not however identify the dog.
-The TESTING TIME includes the time to publish the notification to the IoT JumpWay, the whole process should take around 1.4 seconds on an Intel® NUC.
+The **TESTING TIME** includes the time to publish the notification to the IoT JumpWay, the whole process should take around 1.4 seconds on an Intel® NUC.

 ### Intel® NUC